 Although it is always better to prepare fresh, whole foods at home, sometimes almost everyone will eat out.
 Here are a few good ground rules to survive that decision with your health intact:

 1-Don’t supersize!
-This is a way that the industry pushes excess calories, salt and sugar for a monetary and a health price.
+This is a way that the industry pushes excess calories, salt and sugar to addict you to their food and increase your bill.
 Stick with smaller entrees and grilled rather than fried.
 Avoid creamy sauces and stick with plain condiments like mustard and small amounts of ketchup and add lettuce, tomatoes and other vegetables to “beef up” your meal.

 2-Again, think grilled!
 At Wendy’s a grilled chicken sandwich has 7 grams of fat versus 20 grams for the crispy deep fried variety.
 If you really want fries, get them sometimes but also consider substituting a small side salad instead most of the time.

 3-Hold the mayo at 100 calories /Tablespoon!
 The same goes for tarter sauce and sour cream and guacamole.
 The calorie counts are different but they are high.
 If eating out is an occasional splurge, these items aren’t as bad for you but if you eat out frequently, make them a rare addition to your meal.

 4-Avoid all-you-can-eat restaurants.
 That is a no-brainer.
 Just don’t.

 5-Just say “NO!”
 A 16 ounce soft drink adds 200 calories to your meal and a milkshake can easily add 770.
 We have to learn discipline to be healthy.
 If we put ourselves in this situation of having to make this decision, it better be a good one.
 Have water or another 0 calorie drink instead.